 The Federal Government limits the amount of favourably taxed contributions that can be made to your account.
 These limits are called contribution limits.
 If you exceed the contribution limits you may incur extra tax.

 Contribution limits

 Concessional contributions are subject to a limit or cap.
-The limit for the 2024/25 tax year is \$30,000.
+The limit for the 2024/25 and 2025/26 tax years is \$30,000 per annum.